seantek/mail-regexen/draft-seantek-mail-regexen.md

 ## Normative Effects

-This document is proposed as a Best Current Practice {{?RFC1818}} for all users and systems of Internet Mail identifiers, which basically means everyone connected to the Internet, other than the mail infrastructure itself.
+This document is proposed with either Informational or Best Current Practice status {{?RFC1818}} for all users and systems of Internet Mail identifiers, which basically means everyone connected to the Internet, other than the mail infrastructure itself.
 The Internet Mail infrastructure has been standardized (and continues to be standardized by) other documents, most notably {{!RFC5321}} and {{!RFC5322}}.
 Therefore, implementers developing mail systems MUST rely on those standards when building interoperable mail systems.
 At the same time, the text of this specification has been \[\[NB: will be\]\] carefully vetted by \[\[the IETF\]\] so that implementers SHALL be able to rely on it as a normative reference.
 Whether designing a new standard or implementing a new system that uses Internet Mail identifiers for some other purpose (e.g., as usernames, security principals, or keys in a database), relying parties can "copy-and-paste" the expressions in this document to parse, validate, compose, and process Internet Mail identifiers, rather than relying on homegrown solutions.

 Internet Mail has evolved over forty years, and will undoubtedly continue to evolve over time.
 This document does not constrain that development process.
 Actually, it is expected that expressions in this document will be updated to match changes in Internet Mail.

 ## Definitions